Book Now

 Budongo Forest also features the Royal Mile, a well-known trail that stretches about 1.6 km.
 This trail offers great opportunities for tourism activities like viewing primates such as monkeys, baboons, and chimpanzees.

-The forest is also popular for bird watching and guided nature walks, which many visitors enjoy during their trips.
+The forest is also popular for bird-watching and guided nature walks, which many visitors enjoy during their trips.

 People living near Budongo Forest engage in activities such as fishing, farming, education, trade, and settlement, which help support their daily lives.